 Permit application, processing and other service fees are recorded as revenues in the period in which permits are issued or services are rendered.
-Excess estimated service fees are recognized as revenue in the period following lapse of the refund request requirement, or as reasonably practicable, based upon historical data and experience.
+Excess estimated service fees are recognized as revenue in the period following lapse of the refund request requirement, or as soon as is reasonably practicable, based upon historical data and experience.